To provide greater conservation, recreation, economic development and local management of Federal lands in Garfield and Kane Counties, Utah.

 Length: 13 pages

-This bill was introduced on December 6, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on December 6, 2017, in a previous session of Congress, but it did not receive a vote.

 Dec 6, 2017